Jimmy Kimmel, in first monologue since show was taken off air, says "it was never my intention to make light of the murder of a young man"

 It followed a political and media firestorm that began after the comedian addressed Kirk's slaying in a Sept.
 15 monologue, saying: "We hit some new lows over the weekend with the MAGA gang trying to characterize this kid who murdered Charlie Kirk as anything other than one of them, and doing everything they can to score political points from it."

-An emotional Kimmel on Tuesday said that "it's important to me as a human, and that is, you understand that it was never my intention to make light of the murder of a young man.
+An emotional Kimmel on Tuesday said, "It's important to me as a human, and that is, you understand that it was never my intention to make light of the murder of a young man.
 I don't think there's anything funny about it," noting that he had taken to social media following Kirk's killing to send his condolences to Kirk's family.

 Kimmel didn't issue a blanket apology for his monologue remarks last week, but said he understood how it was offensive to some.